SimDeveloper-cripto/lasd_libraries_v2/README.md

 This is a continuation and completion of lasd_libraries: <https://github.com/SimDeveloper-cripto/lasd_libraries> <br />
 What I have focused my work on the most is the Graph data structure, which is implemented by adjacency lists. <br />
-This is my first even try in implementing something like this so any help is well accepted! <br />
+This is my first ever try in implementing something like this so any help is well accepted! <br />
 Keep in mind this is still a work in progess, there are some things I need to finish. <br />

 - Graph